-Andrew Bell is a medical and pharmaceutical translator working from Spanish, Portuguese and Catalan to English trading under the name Bell Johnson Translations.
-You can connect with him by using the following links:
+Andrew Bell is a medical and pharmaceutical translator working from Spanish, Portuguese and Catalan to English, with a particular interest in the translation of medical journal articles.

 Bilingual review files come in many shapes and sizes, but they all have one thing in common, and that is that they’re meant to facilitate the revision stage of a translation project.

 As you can see in the image above, the bilingual review file is made up of several columns, with one column reserved for the source text, aka the original content in a given foreign language, and another for the translation, which in my case would be in English, as well as other columns for comments and status etc. At the end of the day, the number of columns and their purpose all boils down to which CAT tool you use (see earlier post on CAT tools), but the idea behind these files is fundamentally the same, to improve productivity and allow corrections to be implemented in the CAT tool working environment.